erimcg/Using-D3js/08_01_events.md

 ## d3.mouse

 One situation we may run into is needing to know where an event is triggered. `d3.event` contains the fields `event.pathX` and `event.pathY` which tell us the position of the mouse when the event was triggered, but this position is in relation to the *entire HTML document*.
-So while it may help us in some situations, it wont help us figure out where the mouse is within our visualizations.
+So while it may help us in some situations, it won't help us figure out where the mouse is within our visualizations.
 To aid in this scenario D3.js provides us with `d3.mouse(container)`.

 When we call `d3.mouse(container)` we pass in the node that we want to have our event position related to. `d3.mouse` will return back an array of the `x` and `y` positions of where the current event was triggered.
 In many cases, we will pass in the `svg` node that our visualizations lie in.